clavister-docs/kb/309993213/index.md

 The default value for this setting will be changed in a future release of cOS Core.

 # Related articles
 {% assign list = "" | split:"" %}
 {% assign articles = site.pages | where: "layout", "article" | where_exp: "item", "item.slug != page.slug" %}
 {% for article in articles %}
 {% assign tags = article.tags | split: " " %}
-{% if tags contains "kbtcp" or tags contains "kbmtu" %}
+{% if tags contains "tcp" or tags contains "mtu" %}
 {% assign list = list | push: article %}
 {% endif %}
 {% endfor %}